Project Euler Problem 27 Solution

 Note: The quadratic formula needs only to generate prime numbers, not necessarily unique nor consecutive prime numbers.

-There are a few observations that will help improve performance.
+Here are a few observations that will help improve performance.

-b has to be prime
+$b$ has to be prime

-1-a+b must be odd and possibly prime
+$1-a+b$ must be odd and possibly prime

-If you further consider when n=1, then the expression becomes 1-a+b or 1+a+b, which must always be evaluated to an odd number to yield a possible prime.
-We know b will always be an odd prime so 1+b will be even.
-We can now infer that a must be odd and |a| < b.
+If you further consider when $n=1$, then the expression becomes $1-a+b$ or $1+a+b$, which must always be evaluated to an odd number to yield a possible prime.
+We know $b$ will always be an odd prime so $1+b$ will be even.
+We can now infer that $a$ must be odd and $|a| \lt b$.

 HackerRank version